-Learn more about golf cart insurance covers — from basic liability coverage to comprehensive and collision coverages, and more — so you can rest assured knowing you're up to par no matter what comes your way.
+Learn more about what golf cart insurance covers — from basic liability coverage to comprehensive and collision coverages, and more — so you can rest assured knowing you're up to par no matter what comes your way.

 Protecting yourself and your ride with the right golf cart insurance is becoming increasingly important, especially with an average of more than 15,000 golf cart-related emergency room visits in the U.S. every year.
 Here are some of the things golf cart insurance can cover when you get a policy with Esurance or through our partner.

 Comprehensive and collision coverage